Angel Maker: 1st edit Chapters 1-67

 Lila Speaks Her Piece

 A broad stroke of salmon pink across the morning horizon was beginning to fan out and to dance among the silvery grey clouds.
-Silhouettes of chimneys atop buildings black as newly laid coal in a burning fire poked smoke into the awakening skyline.
+Silhouettes of chimneys and buildings black as newly laid coal in a burning fire and struggling to break free from night’s heavy blank...

-Preoccupied with the disturbing crime scene he had just left, Alexander Collier made his way down the hall to his office oblivious to the pitter-patter of shoes following closely behind him.
+Alexander Collier made his way down the hall to his office oblivious to the pitter-patter of shoes following closely behind him.
+His mind dwelt with the disturbing crime scene he had just left.
+He had pulled Leonard Scoffield off, along with some members of his team...

-Collier was preoccupied with a phone call from Detective Inspector Ellis Smyth from Scotland Yard when Sergeant Snowden popped his head around the partially opened door to his office.
-Waving him in, Collier directed him towards the two chairs in front of his desk as...
+Collier was preoccupied on a phone call from Detective Inspector Ellis Smyth from Scotland Yard when Sergeant Snowden popped his head around the opened door to his office.
+Waving him in, he directed him towards the two chairs in front of his desk.
+“So, the dea...

 Wish Me Luck

-Shortly after Captain Hall had shut the door behind her, Collier retrieved his pipe and pouch of tobacco from the side drawer of his desk.
-Filling his pipe he returned the tobacco to the drawer and walked over to the window.
-He hadn’t smoked in several months ...
+Shortly after Captain Hall shut the door behind her, Collier retrieved his pipe and pouch of tobacco from the side drawer of his desk.
+Filling his pipe, he lit it.
+After he returned the tobacco to the drawer, he walked over to the window and gazed out.
+Solace stretc...

 "The Lady Vanishes"

-The phone book smacked against the wall beside him.
-"Bloody hell!"
-Closing the door, he picked up the phone book and hesitantly approached the inspector.
-“Bad day, Gov?”
-He placed it on his desk.
+The phone book smacked hard against the door frame at Sergeant Snowden’s head.
+Somewhat muddled, he picked up the phone book and hesitantly asked, “Bad day, Gov?”

 The Phone Call

 Kindertransport—the transport of Jewish children out of Nazi occupied Europe—was underway.
 The first arrivals had disembarked in Harwich on December second.
-Blindly, Collier and his wife, Lila, had gone with the hope that their son and his fiancé would ...
+Blindly, Collier and Lila had gone with the hope that their son and his fiancé would be among th...

 Captain Hall Returns

 Captain Hall and Inspector Collier sat facing each other across his desk.
-Sergeant Snowden poured coffee into her mug and, before he left, he placed the thermos containing the remainder of the coffee on the table under the electoral map.
+Sergeant Snowden poured coffee into her mug and placed the thermos containing the remainder of the coffee on the table under the electoral map.
+“Thank you, Sergeant.”
+Collier took ...

-He wished he had worn his jacket.
-Clothed in a thin woolen shirt, wo...
+Werner wished he had worn his jacket.
+Clothed in a thin woolen shir...

 The Noose Tightens

-Famished and well past noon, Diane Waumsley parked her bike outside the Cricketers Arms on Winham Road.
-Securing the bike with her combination lock, she entered the pub.
+Diane Waumsley parked her bike outside the Cricketers Arms on Winham Road.
+Famished, she secured the bike with her combination lock and entered the pub.

 Third Party Malice

 The room was warm, almost too warm.
-The heightened adrenaline which had fed the Collier’s late night picnic had long since given way to a slumbering peacefulness.
-Through the split in the living room curtains Lynn’s bleary eyes deciphered a reddish hue s...
+The heightened adrenaline which had fed the Collier’s late-night picnic had long since given way to a slumbering peacefulness.
+Through the opening in the living room curtains Lynn’s bleary eyes deciphered a reddish hue...

 Out of Dawn's Awakening